 Wedge wire is a product used globally with applications across water filtration, mineral processing, pulp and paper manufacturing, food processing, oil extraction, mining, architecture, and now, world-leading, environmentally sustainable water delivery systems.

-AWMA Fish Exclusion Screen Solutions are guided by the USEPA 316(b) compliant design requirements and the NIWA Fish Screening: good practice guidelines for Canterbury.
+AWMA Fish Protection Screen Solutions are guided by the USEPA 316(b) compliant design requirements and the NIWA Fish Screening: good practice guidelines for Canterbury.
 Innovative screening technologies are available for numerous applications.